hyperledger/besu-docs/docs/HowTo/Backup/Backup.md

 The default data location is the directory in which Besu is installed or `/opt/besu/database` if using the [Besu Docker image](../../HowTo/Get-Started/Run-Docker-Image.md).

-The default data location is the directory in which Besu is installed or `/opt/besu/database` if using the [Besu Docker image](../../HowTo/Get-Started/Run-Docker-Image.md).

-The default data location is the directory in which Besu is installed or `/opt/besu/database` if using the [Besu Docker image](../../HowTo/Get-Started/Run-Docker-Image.md).

-The default data location is the directory in which Besu is installed or `/opt/besu/database` if using the [Besu Docker image](../../HowTo/Get-Started/Run-Docker-Image.md).

 Having some data reduces the time to synchronise a new node.
 Periodic backups can be performed of the data directory and the data sent to your preferred backup mechanism.
 For example, cron job and rsync, archives to cloud such as s3, or `tar.gz` archives.